booleanbites/houzi-doc/_docs/tools/17_setup_ads_mob.md

 **iOS** `Project_HOME > ios > Runner > Info.plist` file, and look for `GADApplicationIdentifier`.
 Replace its value with your own AdMob App ID.

-> **Good to remember:** After creating admob app, update your `GoogleServices-Info.plist` for iOS and `google-services.json` for android by downloading fresh copy from firebase.
+> **Good to remember:** After creating AdMob app, update your `GoogleServices-Info.plist` for iOS and `google-services.json` for android by downloading fresh copy from firebase.

 Create a native ad unit.
 Follow this link to get it: https://support.google.com/admob/answer/7187428#step1